 Provincetown keeps the festivities going throughout the weekend ... complete with an early-evening fireworks display on Saturday.

 Insider's Tip: Provincetown First Light celebration begins on Wednesday, December 30th.
 There's a lot happening in town this weekend.
 Go early, stay all weekend, party safely, and enjoy!

 Ring in the New Year with the first big Cape Cod fireworks displays of 2017 at Chatham's First Night celebration!

 Place: Oyster Pond

 Insider's Tip: As a special treat for the young 'uns (and any of us who can't manage to stay awake until midnight ;-) there's an early "low level" fireworks show at 6:30 p.m.
 Watch the early-evening display from the parking lots and fields at the Chatham Community Center.

-For details, visit firstnightchatham.com
+For more about First Night, visit firstnightchatham.com

 Important Note: The date, time, place, admission charges, etc. of the events on this page may be changed by the event sponsor at any time, without my knowledge.
 Please be sure to confirm all information directly with the sponsor before you make any plans!